Top 5 Issues in a Texas Divorce

 You and your attorney will have to work through many small issues and problems during the divorce process.
-However, almost all of them tend to fall into one of six categories:
+However, almost all of them tend to fall into one of three broad categories:

 In the sections below, we have provided an overview of these issues.
 Your divorce attorney will help you understand how these apply to your divorce case.

 If you have children under the age of 18 or who have not graduated from high school, the Texas Family Code requires that the final decree of divorce contain a parenting plan.
 The main elements of a parenting plan are:

 - Conservatorship, which explains how the parents will share decision-making rights relating to their children.

 - Possession and Access, which provides the default rules for how the parents will share the children’s time.

 - Child Support, which sets out how the parents will provide for the children’s financial and medical neeeds.